 Due to its multicultural background, Canada offers students a wide variety of food choices.
 Meat and fish are staples in the country, and maple syrup is the star ingredient.

 In terms of quality, less than 1%of Canadians abide by the criteria of a nutritious diet.
-It is because 75% of their supply comes from highly processed and packaged food high in sodium, fat, and sugar.
+It is because 75% of their supply comes from highly processed and packaged foods high in sodium, fat, and sugar.

 Recreation activities while you study in Finland vs. Canada